c2corg/v6_images/README.md

 ----------

 The user associates the filename to a document, which is stored in the API.
-At that time, an authenticated activation request is sent to this backend and the file uploaded to S3; in addition, the files are deleted from incoming.
+At that time, a request is sent to S3 to move the thumbnails from the incoming bucket to the public bucket.
 This step ensures the image is associated with an authenticated user.

 Cleaning
 --------

-The files which are too old are cleaned from incoming.
-A simple cron triggers this task.
-There is no need for an input from the API.
+The files which were not activated are automatically expired by S3.

 Building and running with Docker